homieiot/convention/convention.md

 | parent    |                |                      | "dualrelay" | "dualrelay"  |

 To monitor the `state` of child devices in this tree 2 topic subscriptions are needed.
 The `$state` attribute of the device itself, as well as the `$state` attribute of its root device.
-Because if the root device looses its connection to the MQTT server, the last will (LWT), will set its `$state` attribute to `"lost"`, but it will not update the child-device states.
+Because if the root device loses its connection to the MQTT server, the last will (LWT), will set its `$state` attribute to `"lost"`, but it will not update the child-device states.
 Hence the need for 2 topic subscriptions.

 #### Device Lifecycle